 What are the Different Touch Panel Types?

-Depending on your needs, there are various touch panel types for an interactive information display.
-Each of the types of interactive technology have their own advantages, so take care when choosing the right product for your establishment.
+Depending on your needs, there are various touch panel types for interactive whiteboards.
+Each type has its own advantage, so take care when choosing the right interactive panel for your business or organization.

 Resistive Touch – Commonly used and cost-effective, resistive touch panels require actual hand to screen contact and are generally limited to single-point of touch.
 This type of panel is often found in retail locations, where stylus-based signatures are typically required after credit card purchases.